 Unlike most hybrids, this pothole-basher has mountain bike size 650B/27.5in wheels, with lightly treaded tyres for round-town speed.

 The aluminium frame is hung with a Shimano gear set, combining a triple up front with seven out back for a big range of gears.
-It's a decent deal at £300, but it's been as low as £240, so if you're not in a hurry it's worth keeping an eye on the price.
+It's a decent deal at its normal price of £300, but it's often discounted as low as £240 (which it is now), so if you're not in a hurry it's worth keeping an eye on the price.